ABANDONED MINE LAND RECLAMATION

 Anthracite Mining in Northeastern PA

-Pennsylvania contains two main coal types: bituminous and anthracite.
+There are two primary types of coal in Pennsylvania: bituminous and anthracite.
 Bituminous coal is fairly common.
-Mined mostly in western PA, it has a carbon content of 75-85% and is used in widely in energy production and manufacturing.
-Anthracite coal, which has a carbon content of 86% or more, is much rarer.
-In fact, the majority of US anthracite is located in northeastern PA.
-Anthracite creates a cleaner, hotter, and longer buring fuel.
-This is why it was crucial during the Industrial Revolution, powering America’s factories, propelling its transit systems, and heating its business and homes.
+Mined mostly in western Pennsylvania, it has a carbon content of 75-85% and is used in widely in energy production and manufacturing.
+Anthracite coal is much rarer.
+Its carbon content is 86% or more, making it a cleaner, hotter, and longer burning fuel.
+For that reason, anthracite was the fuel of choice during America’s Industrial Revolution.

-By the mid-1900s, however, the mining industry began to decline.
-The Knox Mine disaster expedited the end when on January 22, 1959, a tunnel dug underneath the Susquehanna River collapsed.
-Twelve miners were killed and miles of underground mine workings were flooded.
+By the mid-1900s, however, the mining industry was in decline.
+The tragic Knox Mine disaster in 1959 expedited the end when a tunnel dug underneath the Susquehanna River near Pittston collapsed.
+Twelve miners were killed and miles of underground mines were flooded.
 In the wake of the accident, Knox Coal closed.
-Other companies followed suit, some simply closing their doors, others declaring bankruptcy.
-This, coupled with the changing energy market, marked the end of the mining era in northeastern Pennsylvania.
+Other companies followed suit, succumbing to financial woes or safety concerns.
+While strip mining persisted, its profability dwindled.
+For the most part, by the 1970s, the once-booming era of anthracite mining in northeastern Pennsylvania had come to a close

 Why Reclaim?